• Skip to primary navigation

 Formulas:

-Follow the below mentioned formulas for designing a Simple FM Transmitter Circuit (100 meters range):
+Use these formulas for FM Transmitter Circuit (100 meters range):

-Assemble the required components such as transistor, inductor and capacitors C1, C2, C3.
+First, collect all parts like transistor, inductor (coil) and capacitors C1, C2, C3.

 where: